DecisionsDev/odm-docker-kubernetes/contrib/monitor/rest-connector/README.md

 #### Generate a JVM dump file

 ODM on Liberty runs on the **OpenJ9 JVM**.
 All dump types (thread, heap, system) are triggered through the same `triggerDump` operation on the `openj9.lang.management:type=OpenJ9Diagnostics` MBean.

-> **Note:** `com.sun.management:type=HotSpotDiagnostic` is present on OpenJ9 but its `dumpHeap` operation throws `UnsupportedOperationException` — it is a HotSpot-specific method and does not work on ODM containers.

 The only accepted parameter is the dump type name.
 OpenJ9 chooses the output path automatically — it **cannot** be set through this operation.